Skill level

 Species name: Stropharia rugosoannulata

 The Wine Cap Mushroom can grow as big as your head!
 That's why it's also known as the Garden Giant or King Stropharia.
-It can produce mushrooms in as little as 8 weeks and keep fruiting for several years once established.
+Wine Cap is mildly earthy in flavour with a crunch.
 This big boy can't be found in the grocery store so why not try and grow it for yourself.

 PREFERRED SUBSTRATE